 Special Circumstances: These are financial situations leading to changes in the data elements in the COA (COST of Attendance) or EFC/SAI calculation.
-Examples of such situations include changes to family income, assets, etc, recent unemployment, dislocated worker, housing change due to homelessness.
+Examples of such situations include changes to family income, assets, etc., recent unemployment, dislocated worker, housing change due to homelessness.

 Unusual Circumstances: These are conditions leading to changes in the student's dependency status (dependency override).
 This could include situations such as human trafficking, refugee or asylee status, parental abandonment, incarceration, unable to contact parents or if contact with the parents would poses a significant risk to the safety of the student.
+The institution will review request for dependency override as soon possible, but no later than 60 days after the student enrolls.